sgn/resume/readme.md

 This is the blog of Danh Doan.

-He is a normal developer.
+I am a normal developer.

-He mostly works with C and C++ in a Linux environments.
+I mostly work with C and C++ in a Linux environments.

-Most of things inside this blog is taken from his daily work, life, relationship.
+Most of things inside this blog is taken from my daily work, life, relationship.

 Occasionally, there will be some rants.